 Pie Dough:

-- Cut butter into small pieces and keep it cold in the freezer or refrigerator.
+- Keep the butter cold.
+Cut it into small cubes and chill in the freezer or fridge.

-- In a food processor, combine the flour, xanthan gum (if needed), salt, and sugar.
+- Mix dry ingredients.
+In a food processor, add the flour, xanthan gum (if needed), salt, and sugar.
 Pulse twice.

-- Form the mixture into a ball, divide it into two 4-inch disks, wrap tightly in plastic, and chill for at least 1 hour or up to 2 days.
-If the dough is too stiff, let it rest for 10 minutes before rolling out.
+- Chill the dough.
+Form into a ball, divide into two 4-inch disks, wrap well, and chill for at least 1 hour (or up to 2 days).
+If too stiff later, let rest 5–10 minutes before rolling.

-- Flour your work surface and roll out one dough disk from the center outward.
-If the dough is crumbly, fold it in thirds and press it back together.
+- Roll out the first dough disk.
+Lightly flour your surface and roll from the center outward.
+If cracks appear, fold the dough in thirds and reroll.

-- Check the size by flipping your pie dish over and placing it on the dough.
-It should be about 2 inches larger than the dish.
+- Check the size.
+The dough should be about 2 inches larger than your 9-inch pie dish.

-- Gently place the dough into the pie dish, press it into the bottom and sides, and trim any excess.
-Chill while you prepare the filling.
+- Fit into the dish.
+Gently lay the dough into the pie plate, press into the bottom and sides, trim extra dough, and chill while you make the filling.

 Assemble Pie:

-- Roll out the second dough disk following the same steps as before.
+- Roll the top crust.
+Roll out the second dough disk the same way as the first.

-- Then, pace the second dough layer on top.
-Fold the extra dough underneath to form a thick rim.
+- Seal the edges.
+Fold extra dough underneath to form a thick rim, then flute or crimp.

-- Seal the edges by fluting or pressing with a fork.
-Cut 4 slits (vents) in the top, brush with beaten egg white, and sprinkle with sugar if desired.
+- Vent and brush.
+Cut 4 slits on top, brush with egg white, and sprinkle with sugar if you like.

-- Let the pie cool for 1-2 hours before serving.
-Enjoy with whipped cream or ice cream!
+- Cool.
+Let the pie cool 1–2 hours before slicing so the filling can set.

 Jennifer says